 These may happen immediately after the injury or several days later.
 They are generally caused by irritation to the brain from swelling or bleeding.
-If your child suffers a seizure or a convulsion, it does not mean that they have epilepsy or will continue to have seizures for the rest of their life.
-Your child will be given medication to help prevent seizures.
+If a child suffers a seizure or a convulsion, it does not mean that they have epilepsy or will continue to have seizures for the rest of their life.
+The child will be given medication to help prevent seizures.

 This medication will eventually be reduced and sometimes stopped completely but this may not happen for some time after the head injury.

-If the skin or the skull has been broken, your child's head injury may leave them at risk of infection both at the time and afterwards.
-If we have identified the source of the infection (using a series of blood tests, swabs, urine tests and/ or X-rays) we will give your child antibiotics, either by mouth or directly into the bloodstream.
+If the skin or the skull has been broken, a child's head injury may leave them at risk of infection both at the time and afterwards.
+If we have identified the source of the infection (using a series of blood tests, swabs, urine tests and/ or X-rays) we will give the child antibiotics, either by mouth or directly into the bloodstream.

 Monitoring your child

-While your child is recovering from a head injury it will be necessary to carry out regular observations, sometimes as often as every quarter of an hour, to assess their conscious level.
-A nurse will assess his limb movements, verbal response, shine a light into his eyes and take his pulse, blood pressure and temperature.
+While a child is recovering from a head injury it will be necessary to carry out regular observations, sometimes as often as every quarter of an hour, to assess their conscious level.
+A nurse will assess their limb movements, verbal response, shine a light into their eyes and take his pulse, blood pressure and temperature.

-If your child is asleep, the nurse will wake him or her to perform these observations.
+If the child is asleep, the nurse will wake them to perform these observations.
 This may seem very disruptive but it is vital that we recognise any deterioration in conscious level early so we can take the necessary action.

 Assessing a child’s head injury

-There are several methods we can use to better understand the injuries caused to your child's brain and skull.
+There are several methods we can use to better understand the injuries caused to a child's brain and skull.

 It is routine procedure for all children under the age of two years, who have suffered a head injury to be seen at GOSH by a social worker, consultant neurologist and ophthalmologist as well as having routine bloods and x-rays of the whole skeleton.

-This allows us to see any fractures in your child's skull.
-Your child will have to lie still for a few moments while the x-ray is taken.
+This allows us to see any fractures in a child's skull.
+The child has to lie still for a few moments while the x-ray is taken.

 CT (computerised tomography) scans

-This shows us a cross section of your child's brain and allows us to see any injured areas.
-Your child will have to lie still for about a minute on a narrow bed that slides into a scanner.
+This shows us a cross section of a child's brain and allows us to see any injured areas.
+The child will have to lie still for about a minute on a narrow bed that slides into a scanner.
 The machine is slightly noisy.
-Sometimes we need to inject a dye into your child's bloodstream via a cannula to give us a clearer picture, but this is not always the case.
+Sometimes we need to inject a dye into the child's bloodstream via a cannula to give us a clearer picture, but this is not always the case.